 Since its inception, the SDCC has achieved premiership success on over 100 occasions, the greatest number of any South Australian District Cricket club.
 We are extremely proud of this achievement and we are continually striving to add to this tally.

 The SDCC calls the picturesque Price Memorial Oval at Angas Road Hawthorn home and this is where post match gatherings and functions are held throughout the season.

 We have worked extremely hard to improve the standard of our playing and practice facilities.
 This has been recognised by the SACA and Cricket Australia as we have been chosen to host matches in the Under 19 National Championships, including a quarter final.

 The club has teams competing in all sanctioned men’s and women’s SACA Premier grade divisions, senior and junior.
-Senior teams play in A, B, C and D Grades.
-Juniors play in the Under 17 BankSA Shield competition, Under 16 (two teams), Under 14 (two teams) and the Ray Sutton Shield for primary school students.
-We also have various Junior Development Squads.
+Senior teams play in 1st, 2nd, 3rd and 4th Grades.
+Juniors play in the Under 17 Shield competition, Under 16 (two teams), Under 14 (two teams) Under 12 Shield and the Ray Sutton Shield for primary school students.
+We also have a Junior Academy Development Squad.